 Agreement about how the University will keep in touch with the student during their absence will be made for periods of temporary withdrawal.

 A student returning from a period of temporary withdrawal or exclusion may be subject to a fitness to return assessment.
 This should be outlined in the decision letter sent to the student.
-Support from Student Support Services will be available following successful completion of a fitness to return assessment and immediately prior to a planned return to the University.
+Support from Wellbeing Support Services will be available following successful completion of a fitness to return assessment and immediately prior to a planned return to the University.

 (4) Stages of Action

 The stages of this protocol can be entered at any point depending on the level of concern and urgency although it is hoped that most situations can be remedied by early intervention at stages 1 or 2.

 4.1 Stage 1: Informal Procedure